Kevin Huerter NBA Playoffs Player Props: Kings vs. Warriors

-Kevin Huerter and his Sacramento Kings teammates face the Golden State Warriors in the 2023 NBA Playoffs, at 10:00 PM ET on Monday.
+Kevin Huerter be on the court for the Sacramento Kings at 10:00 PM on Thursday versus the Golden State Warriors in the 2023 NBA Playoffs.

-Now let's dig into Huerter's available prop bets, with a particular eye on stats and trends to help you make good picks.
+If you'd like to make predictions on Huerter's performance, we look at his available prop bets, using stats and trends, below.

 Kevin Huerter Prop Bets vs. the Warriors